-Resumes are used as an entry point to connect to great internship and employment opportunities.
-This one-page document may be an employer’s first impression of you and a successful resume will persuasively express the unique skills and experiences that you can immediately contribute to an organization.
-The best resume is the one you can speak to in an interview.
+A successful resume will persuasively express the unique skills and experiences that you can immediately contribute to an organization.
 Being comfortable with your resume and understanding each component of it is key to expressing your experience and talent.

 Action Verbs for Resumes and Professional Profiles